Arthy011/Airline-Management-System-With-XAMPP/README.md

 🚀 A Comprehensive Solution for Modern Aviation

-📌 Course: Database Management System Sessional (CSE 202)
+📌 Course: Database Management System

 📖 Overview

 The Airline Management System (AMS) is designed to streamline airline operations by automating core functionalities such as flight scheduling, reservations, and customer management.
 It enhances operational efficiency, improves passenger experience, and ensures regulatory compliance.

 🎯 Key Objectives